Finance & Banking

 Gislason & Hunter represents numerous financial institutions, from community banks in rural Minnesota to regional lenders in the Midwest.
 Thoroughly familiar with financial economic conditions and the ever-evolving regulatory environment, our Minnesota banking and finance attorneys provide legal guidance, practical solutions and litigation services.

 Our banking law practice provides sophisticated counsel and experienced representation across the spectrum.
 We service banks engaged in real estate lending, agricultural lending and commercial lending.

-With locations in New Ulm and Mankato, as well as offices in Minneapolis and Des Moines, we represent small to midsize banks in southwest Minnesota, statewide and beyond.
+We represent banks of all sizes in southwest Minnesota, statewide and beyond.
 We also provide comprehensive services to a number of regional banking clients such as Bank Midwest and AgriBank.

 Areas of Expertise

 - Business Planning & Administration

 Our accomplished attorneys bring substantial expertise for Finance & Banking to deliver the very best in service and results.